 Considerations for Selecting the Right Cue

 Most players – actually, we're all guilty here – believe (sometimes almost to the point of obsession) that if they could just find the right stick, they'd play a lot better.
 And you know why, don't you?
-It's easier to blame the cue instead of our lack of skill or bad aim or just hastiness.
-Still, there is some merit in searching for a cue that better fits your style and skill level.
-And most of it has to do with the end of the shaft and its flexibility.
+It's easier to blame the pool cue instead of our lack of skill or bad aim or just hastiness.
+Still, there is some merit in searching for a cue that better fit your style and skill level.
+And most of it has to do with the end of the pool cue shaft and its flexibility.

 The First 10 Inches

 The late George Fels, long-time writer for Billiards Digest, once said, "Only the first 10 inches or so of a cue have any real effect on how the cue ball is struck, yet virtually all of the money we pay is for the other four feet."
 You probably know what's so important about those 10 inches, but let's recap.

 It's primarily due to the use of English – because the cue ball doesn't go exactly where you aim it.
 How much of this cue ball "deflection" occurs with a shot depends on the tip placement, speed of stroke, and cue flexibility at the of the shaft.
 If the shaft end is too stiff, it may simply push the cue ball aside, or it may snap back too quickly resulting in a double-hit.
 Cues with more-flexible ends – the kind Predator cues and shafts are known for – can greatly reduce this deflection.

 So it looks like Fels was pretty much on the money: critically consider the first 10 inches when selecting a cue.

 The Other Four Feet

 Of course, Fels was using hyperbole to make a point.
 The other four feet do matter, just not as much.

 Shaft straightness – Obviously, you need a straight shaft.
 The best way to test this is to sight down the length of the shaft as if you were sighting a rifle.